 The above are FAO recommendations contained in their publications for smallholder pig farmers.

 By not providing enough water for your pigs, you will reduce their daily feed intake, thereby affecting their feed conversion rate (FCR) and overall growth rate.

 The farmer must make ample clean water available for your pigs to drink all the time.
-The practice where pig farmers fetch water into a trough, without consideration for the population of pigs and their individual requirements, must be reconsidered from now on.
+Moreover, the practice where pig farmers fetch water into a trough, without consideration for the population of pigs and their individual requirements, must be reconsidered from now on.
 It is also not a good practice to supply water to the animals in the morning, and expect that to suffice till the next morning.

 In fact, the pigs stop drinking the water when the feed contaminates the water in the sty.
 The feed, when it enters the water, begin a process of fermentation.
 The pigs will only dip their snouts in the water, to cool their bodies.
 They would not drink fermented water.
 It is important that the farmer replaces the contaminated water in the trough after every 4 hours.
 Also, water troughs need daily cleaning with detergents and copious amounts of water to rinse them before serving the pigs.